1kohei1/sd-scheduler/memo.md

 - [ ] Set up the mailing server and use queueing service to send emails (v4)
 - [x] Log email fail/success
 - [x] Use production ready session store (v3)
-- [ ] Maybe MLab sandbox should not be enough for the project.
+- [ ] Maybe MLab sandbox is not enough for the project.
 Think other way to store session free
 - [x] Find a way to read cookies from the server side since index constructor is executed on the server side
 - [x] Use tab for calendar dates
 - [ ] Research how to decrease the bundle size (probably no .map file)
 - [x] Check if selected presentation time range is already taken by someone
 - [x] Display selected presentation time in the calendar
 - [ ] Support faculties to be displayed in EE/CS schedule (v3)
-- [ ] Check sentences of no concecutive presentations in the calendar
 - [ ] Improve the group import process.
 Thinking admin faculty gives me the group spreadsheet and I modify them to the format I specify. (v3)
 - [ ] Admin faculties can send spreadsheet of groups from groups page
 - [ ] Upload presentation materials (v2)